 Your gout is caused by high uric acid levels in your bloodstream, which result in crystallized deposits in your joints and tendons.
 Your gout can sometimes lead to additional problems or symptoms, including:

-- Tophi (outgrowths caused by uric acid crystals near joints)
+- Outgrowths caused by uric acid crystals near the joints

 - Kidney stones

-- Two or more body systems are significantly affected by your gout.
+- Two or more of your bodily systems are significantly impacted by your gout.

-- You have at least two of the following symptoms: weight loss, fatigue, malaise, chronic fever.
+- You have at least two of these following symptoms – chronic fever, weight loss, malaise, or fatigue.

-You may also qualify for disability benefits based on gout if you have chronic bouts of inflammatory arthritis which cause fatigue, weight loss, fever, or malaise if you can show that your condition severely limits any of the following:
+Another way you may qualify for disability benefits for gout are if you have chronic gouts of inflammatory arthritis that cause malaise, fever, weight loss, or severe fatigue if you can show that your condition results in severe limitations for any of the following: